 Here at “MARCH” we are constantly looking at ways of improving the Heritage Centre, Nature Trail and Railway.
 Our volunteers work tirelessly to maintain, improve and extend the site.
 We have achieved so much that on January 25th, 2017 HRH The Prince of Wales chose to visit and acknowledge the amazing work of our volunteers.

-If you wish to assist, then the following options are available:
+If you wish to assist with our Narrow Gauge Appeal, then the following options are available:

-- Larger donations can be made by cheque, made out to “MARCH” (Mountsorrel And Rothley Community Heritage Centre), and sent to the Mountsorrel and Rothley Community Heritage Centre, 240 Swithland Lane, Rothley Leicester LE7 7UE.
+- Larger donations can be made by cheque, made out to “MARCH” (Mountsorrel And Rothley Community Heritage Centre), and can be handed in at the Heritage Centre or posted to the Mountsorrel and Rothley Community Heritage Centre (MARCH), 240 Swithland Lane, Rothley, Leicester LE7 7UE.

-- Donations via internet transfer are also welcome.
-If you would like to donate in this way, please email Malcolm Law at firstname.lastname@example.org and he will explain what to do.
+- Direct donations to MARCH via internet transfer are also welcome.
+If you would like to donate in this way, please email David at firstname.lastname@example.org and they will explain what to do.